netdata/netdata/README.md

  - **Highly efficient data collection**<br/>
-   collects thousands of metrics per server per second, with just 1% CPU utilization of a single core, on modern hardware
+   collects thousands of metrics per server per second, with just 1% CPU utilization of a single core, a few MB or RAM and no disk I/O at all

  - **Sophisticated alarming**<br/>
    supports dynamic thresholds, hysteresis, alarm templates,